tanhauhau/tanhauhau.github.io/content/talk/css-code-splitting/index.md

 We have our on in-house solution for it, which I am not allow to disclose any of it.

 But if you encounter similar issues, and are stucked somewhere, you can [find me on twitter](https://twitter.com/lihautan), I am more than willing to give out some personal pointers and advices on this matter.

----

-That's it.
-Take you for your time reading this article.

-If it helps, we can always have a chat on [twitter](https://twitter.com/lihautan) or [LinkedIn](https://sg.linkedin.com/in/lihautan).
-Cheers.